Civic Voice

-Civic Voice is the national charity for the civic movement in England.
+Civic Voice is the national charity for the civic movement in England which largely consists of local based societies, most of which are charities.
 It was set up in 2010 following the demise of the Civic Trust.
-It is based in Birmingham at the Coffin Works.
-Its Executive Director and Joint Founder is Ian Harvey.
+It is now a fully remote organisation and registered at 70 Cowcross Street in London.
 The president of Civic Voice is Griff Rhys Jones.
-Civic Voice's Vice Presidents are Laura Sandys, Baroness Andrews, Sir Terry Farrell and Freddie Gick.
-The Chair of Civic Voice is Joan Humble.
+Civic Voice's vice presidents are Laura Sandys, Baroness Andrews, Sir Terry Farrell and Freddie Gick.
+Civic Voice has had two co chairs since November 2024: Robert Osborne from St Albans Civic Society, and Andrew Jackson from Manchester Civic Society, supported by a further 3 trustees.

-Function

-Civic Voice works to make the places where everyone lives more attractive, enjoyable and distinctive.
-It speaks up for civic societies and local communities across England and promotes civic pride.
-It aims to build stronger, more active, and more engaged communities through its work and aspires to have a nation of active citizens.
+Functions

-Civic Voice is a membership organisation and its members are the civic societies around the country.
-The organisation has 332 members.
+Civic Voice provides support and advice to its members which are local civic societies, usually constituted charities themselves.

-Civic Voice is the public entry point and provides the secretariat for the All Party Parliamentary Group for Civic Societies.
+Until 2023, it was the public entry point and provided the secretariat for the All Party Parliamentary Group for Civic Societies.

-Campaigns
+Programmes and projects

-Campaigns led by Civic Voice include:
+Initiatives led by Civic Voice have included: